dmarx/obsidian_vault/Renormalization Group Theory.md

 ### Applications

-RG techniques have found applications in a wide range of fields beyond critical phenomena, including quantum chromodynamics (QCD), the theory of turbulence, and the analysis of dynamical systems.
-In chemical kinetics, particularly in the study of reaction-diffusion systems and non-linear chemical dynamics, RG concepts help in understanding how macroscopic patterns and behaviors emerge from microscopic reaction mechanisms.
+RG techniques have found applications in a wide range of fields beyond critical phenomena, including [[quantum chromodynamics]] (QCD), the [[theory of turbulence]], and the [[analysis of dynamical systems]].
+In [[chemical kinetics]], particularly in the study of [[reaction-diffusion systems]] and [[non-linear chemical dynamics]], RG concepts help in understanding how macroscopic patterns and behaviors emerge from microscopic reaction mechanisms.

 Overall, RG techniques provide a profound insight into the scale-dependent behavior of physical systems, highlighting the universal features that emerge at large scales from complex microscopic dynamics.